robbailey3/Project-3-OOP/README.md

 ## How to Run

 To run the game, simply open the index.html file in a browser.
+It can currently be run without the use of a local server because the index.html file looks at the dist/index.js file to run.

 ## How to Build